 Mettl’s assessments have been the biggest filter in our recruitment process.
 Their platform has helped us reach out to a higher volume our applicant numbers.
 Mettl constantly keeps innovating on their products and tries to introduce a new aspect to everything.

-The virtual campus hiring process is far more streamlined than a typical campus hiring strategy, allowing employers to reach more candidates at reasonable costs.
+The virtual hiring process is far more streamlined than a typical campus hiring strategy, allowing employers to reach more candidates at reasonable costs.
 Small-scale business owners do not have a sizable recruiting staff for sourcing talent – why virtual hiring strikes a chord among them.
-Conducting virtual open houses, job fairs, and interviews will increase participation in such events, saving organizers’ time and resources.
+Conducting virtual open houses, job fairs, and interviews increases participation in such events, saving organizers’ time and resources.

 Companies spend considerable time and resources on their campus hiring strategy each year to onboard the best talent.
-While they don’t want to miss out on the college talent pool, the pandemic has altered their outreach plans.
+While they don’t want to miss out on the college talent pool, the changing recruitment landscape has altered their outreach plans.

 Customarily, organizations allot campus hiring teams that visit multiple campuses, focusing on each of the activities: